CGvanDrunen/Portfolio_minor_ADS/README.md

 and help I offered with data preparation after week 8 of the minor when the team started working on models.

+As I mentioned before in the chapter 1 I was driver whilst making our first MVLR for energy production.
+However in advance of building the model me and my teammate Jefry el Bwhash first had to figure out which features were best to use.
+In order to do so we made a pairplot with the Seaborn library which is documented in the following notebook [W8_CorrMatrix](W8_PearsonCorrMatrix.pdf).
+We thought we could choose temperature in combination with irradiance due to the reasonably low spearman correlation 0.49.
+What was slightly surprising is that the solar energy production of the past day has a relatively high correlation with the current energy production.
+As a result we chose the following features: hourly energy production (s_delta), hourly energy production shifted 24, 48 and 72 hours in the past (solar_T-24, solar_T-48, solar_T-72), solar irradiance shifted 24, 48 an 72 hours in the past (straling_T-24, straling_T-48, straling_T-72) and the temperature shifted 24, 48 and 72 hours in the past (temperature_T-24, temperature_T-48, temperature_T-72).
+We thought we could choose temperature in combination with irradiance due to the reasonably low spearman correlation 0.49.

 In week 11 my teammate Jefry el Bwhash and I looked at potential features for a more advanced dataset of energy consumption.
 We made a pairplot of several features we thought could be of use, described in the following notebook [W11_PairplotConsumption](W11_PairplotConsumption.pdf).
+In the final energy consumption LSTM we made we used however only hour of the day, day of the week and consumption in the dataset.

 #### 6a Heatmap
 Nearing week 8 of the minor the team started moving towards making our first model,